This post contains affiliate links. If you click a link and make a purchase, we will make a commission. Thank you.

 - Place your pork chops into a gallon-size bag or baking dish and set aside.

-- In a bowl, whisk together the cold water, brown sugar and coarse sea salt until well combined and pour it over the pork chops.
+- In a bowl, whisk together the cold water, apple cider vinegar, brown sugar, and kosher salt.
+Pour the mixture over the pork chops.

 - Add the peeled garlic, peppercorns, and fresh thyme.
-Seal the bag, or cover the baking dish, and place into the refrigerator for at least 20 minutes up to 12 hours.
+Seal the bag, or cover the baking dish, and brine on the counter for 20-25 minutes.

-- When you're ready to proceed with a recipe, take the pork chops out of the brine, (don't rinse them!) and pat dry.
+- When you're ready to proceed with a recipe, take the pork chops out of the brine and proceed to cook the pork chops.